Acacia ingramii: Taxonomy

 The specific epithet honours Cyril Keith Ingram who first recognised it as a new species.

-Distribution
+Distribution and habitat

-The shrub has a limited distribution in upper basin of the Macleay River in New South Wales to the east of Armidale.
-It is reasonably widespread in the escarpment gorges from around Apsley Falls to Wollomombi Falls and also in the Guy Fawkes River National Park usually in low woodland or open forest communities situated in steep country.
+Ingram's wattle occurs in the upper catchment of the Macleay River in New South Wales to the east of Armidale.
+It grows in rugged gorge country in tall scrub or eucalypt woodland in soils derived from slates, mostly in the gorges from around Apsley Falls to Wollomombi Falls and also in the Guy Fawkes River National Park.